hazemmosadd/Instagram-Clone-Backend/README.md

 - [Installation & Setup](#-installation--setup)
 - [License](#-license)

 ## 🌐 Overview
 This project aims to replicate the core functionalities of Instagram's backend.
 It serves as a comprehensive guide for understanding how the backend of a social media platform like Instagram operates.
-Whether you're a beginner looking to understand backend development or an experienced developer seeking a refresher, this project has something for you.
+Whether you're a beginner looking to grasp backend development or an experienced developer seeking a refresher, this project has something to offer.

 ## 🌟 Features
 - [x] 👤 User Creation
 - [x] 🛡️ User Sign-in
 - [x] 📌 Retrieval of Key User Data (Avatar, Followers, Posts, Following List)
+- [x] 🗂️ Post Retrieval Based on Profile Privacy (Public, Private)
 - [ ] 📸 Image Uploads
 - [ ] 🛎️ Real-time Notifications
 - [ ] ✏️ Post CRUD Operations